 Take advantage of a versatile array of irrigation methods to produce the best yields for your corn crops.

-Corn is extremely tolerant of different irrigation systems: Pivot and linear systems, permanent and portable solid set, and traveler hose reel irrigation are all very effective modes of operation for corn.
-Trust the Rotator® and Big Gun® names for your chosen system type.
+Corn is extremely tolerant of different irrigation systems: Pivot and linear systems, permanent and portable solid set, and traveler hose reel irrigation are all very effective modes of operation for corn yields.
+Trust the Nelson Irrigation Rotator® and Big Gun® names for your chosen corn irrigation system type.

 The center pivot is widely used in corn production and represents a cost-effective, labor-saving solution.
 When configured with a uniform Rotator sprinkler package, the Orange plate provides the widest throw on drop tubes.
 Or, if you want up-top mounting on your system, both the Rotator and Accelerator offer advantages over spray heads and impact sprinklers.